 The wholegrain crackers are really very more-ish.
 They’re less crumbly than the original oat cake and I really enjoyed them with humous, smoked salmon, lime marmalade and just with nothing at all.

 So what’s your favourite Nairns oat cake?
-I can’t decide, I think I have a favourite for every day of the week but the oats and syrup flavour is probably the one I want to eat most right now.
+I can’t decide, I think I have a favourite for every day of the week but the Oats and Syrup flavour is probably the one I want to eat most right now.
+I really struggle to find them in the shops but recently discovered I can buy a whole box of them on Amazon.
+Check out Nairns oat cakes on Amazon.

 Do you love them as much as I do?
 Could you live without the humble oat cake?